tensorflow/community/rfcs/20200901-tflite-builtin-code-extension.md

-The compatibility issue of newly generated models, that will contain new builtin operators after this proposal's change, from old TensorFlow Lite libraries won't be issues because the TensorFlow Lite library's version always should be the same or the newer than the TensorFlow Lite Converter API's version for builtin operator availability.
+The compatibility issue of newly generated models, that will contain new builtin operators after this proposal's change, from old TensorFlow Lite libraries won't be a problem because the TensorFlow Lite library's version always should be the same or the newer than the TensorFlow Lite Converter API's version for builtin operator availability.